 The most recent data from the ICO (Information Commissioner’s Office) illustrates just how critical the engagement of people is in the quest to keep your business secure.
 In the first 9 months of 2016, over 50% of reported incidents were down to human error, this included 285 incidents of data being posted to the wrong recipient, 173 incidents of data being sent via email to the wrong recipient and over 300 incidents of loss or theft of paperwork or devices.
 And these are just the occurrences that we know of.

 Make your people the strongest element.
 Engage with them, at every level of your organisation; make sure they’re aware of how their actions impact the security of your business.
-Embed cyber security training into your 2017 workforce development plans (and indeed every year’s plan) or performance plans and reviews.
+Embed cyber security training into your yearly workforce development plans or performance plans and reviews.

 Looking for help with remote working?